sandeepreddybaddam/Turtlebots/README.md

 For vision, Intel Realsense d435 camera is used
 Also contains,
-1. Path planning using Feedback linearization
+1. Path planning using Feedback Linearization
 2. Obstacle avoidance algorithm using LiDAR and camera

 PushButtonPlot refers to: